In memory of Tim “Salty” Brown

 Fire in the hole!

 LZ Salty became a busy place with grunts and engineers hauling the rice to the clearing and the engineers rigging sling loads.
 Alpha Co was flown in to help the secure the cache and haul the rice.
 Ammo was being hauled but it seems the priority was given to the rice.
 It was being flown to refugee camps and places where it was needed.
-Ammo could be destroyed in place if I recall correctly.
+Ammo could be destroyed in place.

 Recon began patrolling in the direction whence the NVA Lt. and his men had come.
 As it turns out, we had set up camp not far from an enemy bunker complex.